 You remember what you need to do your job in psych or the OR effectively.

-I’ll give you another scenario, let’s say at the end of those ten years you decide that you were going to change areas and move back into med-surg nursing or another specialty.
+I’ll give you another scenario, let’s say at the end of those 10 years you decide that you were going to change areas and move back into med-surg nursing or another specialty.

-I would argue that when you go for rehire they will treat you similar to a new grad nurse because you have never worked in that specialty.
+I would argue that when you go for rehire they will treat you similar to a new grad nurse because you have never worked in that specialty or you’ve been out of that specialty for a long time.

 Figure Out Where You’re Going